-Last month I received an invitation to participate in the Two Oceans Simple Snacking Challenge, where Western Cape food bloggers were challenged to create a tasty snacking solution for four people with a budget of R100.
-The prize is a 2 night stay at Paternoster’s Strandloper Ocean Boutique or Birkenhead House in Hermanus, how could I say no?
+Last month I received an invitation to participate in the Two Oceams Simple Snacking Challenge.
+Western Cape food bloggers were challenged to create a tasty snacking solution for four with a budget of just R100.
+The prize is a two night stay at Paternoster’s Strandloper Ocean Boutique or Birkenhead House in Hermanus.
+How could I say no?

 I received a bottle of Two Oceans Sauvignon Blanc and Cabernet Sauvignon Merlot to get me started.
 I enjoyed being back in “challenge mode” and soon had a long list of ideas buzzing around in my head.
 In the end I settled on three dishes that I felt would complement the wine best.
-I’m also pleased to say that I came in under budget, as the total cost of the ingredients was R79.00.
+I am also pleased to say that I came in under budget with the total cost of the ingredients coming in at R79.00.

 If you think that these dishes look like too much work then don’t be fooled – they really are very easy to prepare with no special skills required.
-And they are so easy serve – just pop them on the table and let your guests tuck in – no cutlery required!
+And they are so easy to serve – just pop them on the table and let your guests tuck in.
+You don’t even need cutlery!

 Party season is here, and I hope that these recipes will inspire you as you plan your next get together with friends.
 (And fingers crossed that the judges will like them too!)

-Cook’s note – remember when working with phyllo pastry that you need to work quickly as the pastry dries out when exposed to air.
+- Remember when working with phyllo pastry that you need to work quickly as the pastry dries out when exposed to air.
 Only defrost what you need and use a damp tea towel to cover any sheets that you are not working with.

-Step 1.)
-Preheat your oven to 190°C. Place the red pepper chunks and aubergine in a small roasting pan and drizzle with half of the olive oil.
+1.)
+Preheat your oven to 190ºC.
+Place the red pepper chunks and aubergine in a small roasting pan and drizzle with half of the olive oil.
 Season with salt and pepper and cover the tray with foil.
 Roast for 45 minutes or until tender.

-Step 4.)
+4.)
 Peel the garlic cloves and cut in half lengthways.
-Rub the cloves cut side down on both sides of the slices of bread.
+Rub the cloves cut side down on both sides of the toasted bread slices.
 Season the slices with some salt and pepper.

-Step 5.)
-Chop the roasted peppers and aubergine roughly and pile on top of the warm breads.
-Top each slice with about 1/2 a tablespoon of the gremolata and serve.
+5.)
+Chop the roasted peppers and aubergine roughly and pile them on top of the warm breads.
+Top each slice with about ½ a tablespoon of the gremolata and serve.